EbaadAli/Truck_Load/README.md

 REQUIREMENTS:

-The application will be called Load Truck.
+The application will be called Truck Load.
 It will:
 Create a new truck or load an existing Truck
 Allow selecting one or more Box items to go on the truck from those Box items in inventory